-Visitors will be expected to confirm they have an appropriate DBS and will be asked to show photo ID on arrival.
-The school will keep a record of all visitors.
+All visitors will be expected to confirm they have an appropriate DBS and will be asked to show photo ID on arrival.
+The school will search visitors online to make sure they are safe to enter school. keep a record of all visitors.